Jane Lubchenco

-Jane Lubchenco (born December 4, 1947) is an American environmental scientist and marine ecologist who teaches and conducts research at Oregon State University.
-Her research interests include interactions between the environment and human well-being, biodiversity, climate change, and sustainable use of oceans and the planet.
+Jane Lubchenco (born December 4, 1947) is a decorated American environmental scientist and marine ecologist.

 From 2009 to 2013, she served as Administrator of NOAA and Under Secretary of Commerce for Oceans and Atmosphere.
 In February 2021, she was appointed by President Joe Biden to serve as deputy director for Climate and Environment in the White House Office of Science and Technology Policy.
+She currently teaches and conducts research at Oregon State University.
+Her research includes interactions between the environment and human well-being, biodiversity, climate change, and sustainable use of oceans and the planet.

 During her time at NOAA, she was the Mimi and Peter Haas Distinguished Visitor in Public Service at Stanford University (March–June 2013).
 In June 2013, she returned to Oregon State University where she was on the faculty prior to being invited by President-Elect Obama to serve on his 'science team.'
 Her many awards include the MacArthur 'genius' award in 1993 and more than 20 Honorary Degrees.

 In 2002, Discover magazine recognized Lubchenco as one of the 50 most important women in science.
 In 2010, she was named as the scientific journal Nature's first Newsmaker of the Year.